-Claim: A boy named Kyron Horman is missing from his Portland, Oregon home.
+Claim: A 13-year-old boy named Kyron Horman has been missing from his Portland, Oregon, home since June 2010.

 Example: [Collected via e-mail, August 2012]

 He was last seen at school on June 4, 2010.
 Kyron was last seen wearing a black

 t-shirtwith "CSI" in green letters and a handprint graphic.
 He was also wearing black cargo pants, white socks, and black Sketchers sneakers with orange trim.
 Kyron may wear glasses.